Penn State vs. Indiana NCAA Football Odds, Plays and Insights | October 2, 2021

 Indiana Stats and Trends

-- So far this season Indiana has one win against the spread.
+- Indiana has one win against the spread in four games this season.

-- Indiana has gone over the point total in 75% of its opportunities this year (three times in four games with a set point total).
+- Indiana has eclipsed the over/under in 75% of its opportunities this year (three times over four games with a set point total).

-- Indiana is 1-2 against the spread and 2-1 overall when the team amasses over 326.8 yards.
+- In games that Indiana piles up over 326.8 yards, the team is 1-2 against the spread and 2-1 overall.

-- The Hoosiers have seven turnovers this season, equal to the number of takeaways for the Nittany Lions.
+- This year the Hoosiers have turned the ball over seven times, while the Nittany Lions have forced 7 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.